 Nude Selfies: What Parents and Carers Need to Know

-This series of four short animated films for parents and carers offer advice on how to help keep children safe from the risks associated with the sharing of nude and nearly nude images.
+The four animated 'Nude Selfies' films (2-3 minutes each) are based on research findings from the European Commission-funded project SPIRTO (Self-Produced Images: Risk Taking Online).
+They offer parents and carers advice on how to keep their children safe from the risks associated with the sharing of nude and nearly nude images.

-- Understand young people’s motivations for sending nude selfies.
+• Understanding young people's motivations for sending nude images

-- Plan to respond positively and constructively if they find out their child has shared a nude selfie.
+• Plan to respond positively and constructively to an incident in which their child shared a nude image